hughobrien/zfs-remote-mirror/README.md

 A *scrub* operation, which is normally used to check the disks, might end up funnelling all the data through a bad memory module.
 However, there are a few factors that mitigate this potential disaster:

 * ZFS will take the pool offline if it detects too may errors, thus reducing the fallout.
-* ZFS will only attempt to auto-correct the data if it has some redundancy information such as provided by the *copies* paramater or by parity data.
+* ZFS will only attempt to auto-correct the data if it has some redundancy information such as provided by the *copies* parameter or by parity data.
 We use neither in this setup, though you may optionally enable *copies* on a per-dataset basis.

-[Here](https://research.cs.wisc.edu/adsl/Publications/zfs-corruption-fast10.pdf) is a paper which analysed the result of many different types of memory corruption on a running ZFS system.
+[Here is a paper](https://research.cs.wisc.edu/adsl/Publications/zfs-corruption-fast10.pdf) which analysed the result of many different types of memory corruption on a running ZFS system.
 The general conclusion is that while ZFS is not immune to memory issues, more often than not it will crash when it encounters them.
-Without performing a similar analysis for simpler filesystems, we cannot definitively say whether ZFS handles memory issues better or worse.
+Without performing a similar analysis for simpler file-systems, we cannot definitively say whether ZFS handles memory issues better or worse than its contemporaries.

 As a general rule, use ECC memory if possible.
-Though I suspect that if your data were so critical to require it, you would be using a more dedicated, specialised backup solution.
+Though I suspect that if your data were so critical as to require it, you would be using a more dedicated, specialised backup solution.

 Here's some more debate on the matter: